South of Heaven, West of Hell

-South of Heaven, West of Hell is a 2000 American western film starring Dwight Yoakam, who also co-wrote, directed, and scored the film.
+South of Heaven, West of Hell is a 2000 American Western film starring Dwight Yoakam, who also co-wrote, directed, and scored the film.
 The film follows Valentine Casey (Yoakam), a Marshal in the Arizona territory when he receives a surprise visit from his outlaw adoptive father (Luke Askew) on Christmas Eve 1907.
 This stands as the only film Yoakam has starred in, written and directed.

 The film premiered on the closing night of the 2000 Slamdance Film Festival, and released in theatres on December 15, 2000.

 Plot

-Valentine Casey, is the marshal of the New Mexico town of Los Tragos and on Christmas Eve, 1907, Los Tragos is overrun by a violent gang.
+Valentine Casey is the marshal of the New Mexico town of Los Tragos.
+On Christmas Eve, 1907, Los Tragos is overrun by a violent gang.
 Casey retreats to the Arizona desert and then to the town of Dunfries where he becomes involved with a blacksmith's beautiful niece.
 The gang then descends upon Dunfries where Casey must at last stand his ground.